aws-samples/sample-amazon-ivs-aiortc-demos/README.md

    - Choose appropriate chunk duration (5-10 seconds)
    - Use smaller Whisper models for real-time processing
    - Consider GPU acceleration for large models
+   - Use VTT output for live captioning applications
+   - Specify language explicitly for better accuracy and performance

 #### General Optimization